baaqerfarhat/spacecraftSim/docs/src/instructions/workflows/ros2.md

 Environments of the Space Robotics Bench can be integrated with ROS 2 to enable control of the robots and data collection over the middleware communication.

+> **Note:** If you wish to use Space ROS inside the container instead of regular ROS 2, you can build the image using the `--build-arg INSTALL_SPACEROS=true` build argument.
+This option is generally not recommended as there is little benefit to using Space ROS on the simulation side, but it is available for experimentation.

 ## Single Environment

 The [`ros2.py`](https://github.com/AndrejOrsula/space_robotics_bench/blob/main/scripts/ros2.py) script is the primary entry point for interfacing with the environments through ROS 2.
 This script spawns a single ROS node that maps inputs and outputs for the environment and provides miscellaneous functionalities such as resetting the simulation.
 Here is an example using the Ingenuity demo: